ElektraInitiative/libelektra/src/bindings/io/glib/README.md

 *Parameters*

-- context Context to use for I/O operations.
+- context: Context to use for I/O operations.
 May be NULL to indicate the glib's default context.

 *Returns*